 Union Bank Square

-Union Bank Tower is an impressive sight, soaring forty stories above the Harbor (110) Freeway in downtown Los Angeles.
-Yet its most compelling aspect is the landscaped plaza nestled at its base.
+Union Bank Square is an impressive sight, featuring a Modernist tower soaring forty stories above the Harbor (110) Freeway and a landscaped plaza nestled at its base in downtown Los Angeles.

 The resulting design intersperses regimented rows of trees (including ficus, jacaranda, sycamore, and coral) in round concrete planters with organic, undulating islands of grass and pools of water.